sumeyaali/Sprint-Challenge-Advanced-React/README.md

     - Death/Un-mounting phase: In this phase, the component is removed from the screen.
 ComponenentUnmount is calle and used to clean up.

 - [ ] What is the purpose of a custom hook?
+        To avoid repeating code you can customize your own hook and reuse it throughout your components.
+You are also applying non-visual behavior and stateful logic through your components as well.

 - [ ] Why is it important to test our apps?

+    This minimizes the risk of bugs seaping into our code.
+It reduces the risk of regressions by encouraging developers to write more testable code.

 ## Project Set Up